aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pdf-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to DOTX on Android via Java" h2="Convert PDF to DOTX in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+PDF to DOTX conversion is a useful feature for mobile applications.
+DOTX is a template file format used by Microsoft Word, which allows users to create documents with predefined formatting and styles.
+Converting PDF files to DOTX format allows users to create documents with a consistent look and feel, without having to manually format each document.

+<h2>How Aspose.Total Helps for PDF to DOTX Conversion</h2>

-You can integrate PDF to DOTX conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert PDF file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOTX.
+Aspose.Total for Android Java is a comprehensive suite of APIs that can be used to integrate PDF to DOTX conversion feature in mobile applications.
+The package includes two APIs: Aspose.PDF for Android via Java and Aspose.Words for Android Java.

+Aspose.PDF for Android via Java is a powerful PDF manipulation API that can be used to convert PDF files to DOC format.
+It supports a wide range of features, such as text extraction, image extraction, page manipulation, and more.

+Aspose.Words for Android Java is a powerful Word Processing API that can be used to render DOC files to DOTX format.
+It supports a wide range of features, such as document manipulation, text manipulation, formatting, and more.

+By using these two APIs, developers can easily integrate PDF to DOTX conversion feature in their mobile applications.
+The APIs are easy to use and can be integrated with any Android application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}